Jaguar F-Type review

 No matter what version of the F-Type you choose the buy, you'll be rewarded with a superb driving experience.
 Impressively, there's very little twisting or vibration for a convertible, and body control in corners is excellent.
 Quick and precise steering plus strong grip enhance things further, along with 50:50 weight distribution and rear-wheel drive.
 It all ads up to an extremely involving and agile car.

 All F-Types allow the driver to select Dynamic Mode, which sharpens throttle response, increases steering weight and changes the smooth eight-speed automatic transmission's shift pattern.
-The two S models add adaptive dampers for even better grip and response.
+The S and R models add adaptive dampers for even better grip and response.

 Initial teething troubles with the F-Type seemed to be with the electronics, but a series of software updates have gradually ironed these out, and you shouldn’t have any problems if you decide to take the plunge.